DuncanRitchie/velut/README.md

 Most of my efforts on velut nowadays are towards its de-Excellation.
 I do not want to be using Excel for this project!

-I rely heavily on Excel for generating, checking, and storing the data.
+I relied heavily on Excel for generating, checking, and storing the data.
 I am gradually weaning myself off it by creating webpages and websites that replicate the functionality that I have had in spreadsheets.
 The [velut website](https://www.velut.co.uk) itself is one example; the [Json generator](https://www.github.com/DuncanRitchie/velut-json-generator) is another; I’ve made and am making [more](https://www.duncanritchie.co.uk/code#velut-projects).

 At the moment, most of this work involves a script I’ve written to generate all the forms I want of all the lemmata I have.
 My script generates forms for all the lemmata, but I need to manually review its output.